 Skip to main content

 Claude Tag gives Claude its own GitHub identity, the Claude GitHub App, so pull requests it opens from a channel are authored by Claude rather than by a person.
 You only need GitHub access if a team will hand Claude code work: branches, pull requests, review, or CI follow-up.
-GitHub access is configured at two levels:
+You link GitHub once for your Claude organization, then grant repositories per Access bundle.

-This page covers: The person who completes the link must be both an owner of the GitHub organization and an Admin in your Claude organization.
-If you aren’t a GitHub organization owner, use Copy message under Not a GitHub organization owner? on the page below to send the link to someone who is.
-Open claude.ai/admin-settings/claude-code/github.
-This page is shared with Claude Code; one connection serves both products.
+The person who completes the link must be both an owner of the GitHub organization and an Admin in your Claude organization.
+If you aren’t a GitHub organization owner, use Copy message under Not a GitHub organization owner? on the GitHub settings page to send the link to someone who is.

 1